tubalcaine/bigfix-mobile-enterprise/README.md

 - Maximum cache lifetime is enforced by `max_cache_lifetime` setting
 - Changed content resets to the base `maxage` value

+### Cache Hit/Miss Tracking
+- **Hit Count**: Incremented each time valid cached data is returned
+- **Miss Count**: Incremented when data needs to be fetched from the server
+- Counters persist across cache updates and garbage collection
+- Useful for analyzing access patterns and optimizing `maxage` settings

 ### Garbage Collection
 - Runs periodically based on `garbage_collector_interval` setting
 - Clears JSON data from expired cache items to free memory
-- Preserves metadata for future cache hits
+- Preserves metadata (including hit/miss counts) for future cache hits

 ### Cache Inspection
 Use the `/cache` endpoint or the `cache` CLI command to inspect cached URLs.
+Use the `/summary` endpoint for aggregate statistics including memory usage.

 ## Troubleshooting